ales-tsurko/Simple-MIDI/README.md

 # Usage

 First, we need to define a MIDIMap with appropriate callbacks.
-For example, we have some audio unit with a parameter "volume"
+For example, we have some audio unit with a parameter "volume":
 ```Swift
 let volumeParam = audioUnit.parameterTree?.valueForKey("volume") as!
 AUParameter
 ```